Table of Contents:

 Counterfeit: This sometimes requires the trademark to be registered in the country where the post was made.

 Design: There is no specific form for design infringements, leaving three options:

-Patent: Facebook does not remove patent infringement, but we can attempt anyway via the Counterfeit Form.
+Patent: Facebook does not remove patent infringement, but we can attempt it anyway via the Counterfeit Form.
 To do this, we must try to claim as many brands as possible.
-There is an option to add more trademarks, which gives us an increased likelihood of the content being removed worldwide instead of within in a specific jurisdiction.
+There is an option to add more trademarks, which gives us an increased likelihood of the content being removed worldwide instead of within a specific jurisdiction.
 This is usually quick and effective.

 To file a report on Facebook, you must be logged into your Facebook account.

 To report a seller on Facebook for brand abuse, fill in the Trademark Report Form as seen below, marking the following boxes: